 Chapter 286 of the Laws of 2012 amended the Interest & Dividends Tax to eliminate the taxation of trusts.
 Under the new law, interest and dividend income received by estates held by trustees treated as grantor trustees under Section 671 of the United States Internal Revenue Code shall be included in the return of their grantor, to the extent that the grantor is an inhabitant or resident of New Hampshire.
 Income reported by, and taxed federally as interest or dividends to, a trust beneficiary who is an individual inhabitant or resident of New Hampshire with respect to distributions from a trust that is not treated as a grantor trust under Section 671 of the United States Internal Revenue Code shall be included as interest or dividends in the return of such beneficiary and subject to taxation in accordance with the provisions of RSA Chapter 77.
 This change in the tax was originally estimated to result in a reduction in revenue of \$4 million to \$5 million.
 Fiscal year 2014 Interest & Dividends Tax revenues were below those for fiscal year 2013 by approximately \$13 million.
 In addition to the difference between the amount of tax paid by trusts (\$5.1 million in tax year 2012) and the amount of tax currently paid by beneficiaries of those trusts (which is affected by a possible reduction in distributions to beneficiaries), additional exemptions and exceptions available to beneficiaries, and the exclusion of previously taxable income; other possible factors impacting the reduction of revenue include: lower interest rates; the acceleration of 2013 dividends into 2012; and non-taxable distributions resulting from conversions of S-corporations to limited liability companies.
 As a result, the actual impact of the 2012 Interest & Dividends Tax law change on the fiscal year 2014 and fiscal year 2015 revenues remains unknown at this time.
+Interest and Dividends Tax revenue increased \$17.1 million from fiscal year 2014 to fiscal year 2015, from \$79.8 million to \$96.9 million.

 Communications Tax.
 For the 2002-03 biennium, the communications tax was increased to a 7% aggregate tax applicable to the gross charges collected for most retail communication services.
 The 7% tax rate was made permanent pursuant to Chapter 319 of the Laws of 2003.
 Chapter 279 Laws of 2012 amended RSA 82-A to exclude internet access from the definition of communication services effective June 21, 2012.
 This resulted in a shortfall of \$28.5 million in communication services tax revenue for fiscal year 2013.
 The revenue decrease caused by the elimination of internet access from the definition of communication services was factored into the determination of the revenue plan for the 2014-2015 biennium.
-While the amount of revenue collected in fiscal year 2014, \$59.3 million, was \$3.2 million below plan, no further significant shortfall in the Communications Tax is expected.
+Communications Tax revenue has stabilized at \$57.3 million in fiscal year 2015, the same annual total as fiscal year 2013, but substantially less than \$79.3 million in fiscal year 2012, prior to the law change.